-- 1. Complete engineering projects by following codes and standards, using technical knowledge, applying Civil engineering design principles, and demonstrating problem solving skills. - 2.
-Grow professionally and engage in life-long learning by engaging in actives such as completing graduate degrees or pursuing other training, obtaining licensure or professional certifications, remaining current with contemporary issues, and receiving guidance from mentors. - 3.
-Function effectively in a professional environment while following office standards, coordinating with professionals from other disciplines, multitasking, and pursuing leadership roles. - 4.
+- 1. Complete engineering projects by following codes and standards, using technical knowledge, applying Civil Engineering design principles, and demonstrating problemsolving skills. - 2.
+Grow professionally and engage in life-long learning by engaging in activities such as completing graduate degrees or pursuing other training, obtaining licensure or professional certifications, remaining current with contemporary issues, and receiving guidance from mentors. - 3.
+Function effectively in a professional environment while following office standards, communicating, collaborating and coordinating with professionals, multitasking, and demonstrating initiative and leadership skills. - 4.
 Act as citizen-engineers and members of the engineering profession by living and working ethically and with concern for society and the environment.